TareqNewazShahriar/Improve-Your-Code/README.md

     <input id="port-names" type="Text" class="textcenter block bg-whitish" value="@string.Join(", ", @ModelList.First().ports)" />
 }
 ````
+Problems:
 1. Here this part ````<input id="port-names" type="Text" class="textcenter block bg-whitish"```` doesn't need to be written twice and logic can be written in ````value```` part.
-2. If we have addition/remove/modification in the ````class```` or in any other attributes, we will have to do that on both blocks.
+2. If we have addition/remove/modification, we will have to do that on both blocks.

-So it needs to be improved.

 **IMPROVED**